SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 the storage in Google Cloud is much more focused on enterprise usage such that you can access the data through code.

 ### ❔ Exercises

 When we did the exercise on data version control, we made `dvc` work together with our own Google Drive to store data.
 However, a big limitation of this is that we need to authenticate each time we try to either push or pull the data.
-The reason is that we need to use an API instead which is offered through `gcp`.
+The reason is that we need to use an API instead which is offered through GCP.

 We are going to follow the instructions from this [page](https://dvc.org/doc/user-guide/setup-google-drive-remote)